Towards Enhanced Image Inpainting: Mitigating Unwanted Object Insertion and Preserving Color Consistency: Methodology

-\textbf{Unmask-region conditioned decoder}.
-The aforementioned information loss is prohibitive to be addressed by the SD U-Net alone, especially given the already degraded input latent codes.
-Inspired by Zhu~\etal~\cite{zhu2023designing}, we design a larger decoder to preserve the global consistency in low-frequency fields.
-This decoder, as shown in~\Cref{fig:asuka}, involves incorporating masked images \textit{in the pixel-wise color space} as additional inputs.
-Unlike~\cite{zhu2023designing}, we concatenate the 0-1 mask as the extra input to more precisely locate masked regions.
-However, the larger decoder with even pixel-wise image inputs still fails to handle the incompatible color and texture between the original images and compressed ones in challenging scenes as verified in \Cref{fig:decoder_compare} (c).
-The low-frequency gap between degraded and original images makes it challenging to explicitly address this issue.
+\paragraph{Unmask-region conditioned decoder} The basic solution is to incorporate the ground-truth unmasked region in the decoding, then we could have access to the unbiased color information.
+Zhu \emph{et. al.}~\cite{zhu2023designing} adopts decoder with additional inputs of masked images.
+However, it still fails to handle the incompatible color and texture between the original images and compressed ones in challenging scenes as verified in Fig.~\ref{fig:decoder_compare} (c).
+The gap between degraded and original images makes it challenging to explicitly address this issue.

-\textbf{Mask-unmask consistent decoder.} To train the decoder to ensure the consistency between generated latent and unmasked pixels, we estimate and enlarge the inconsistency during the training of the decoder.
-Specifically, we propose the color and latent augmentation as shown in \Cref{fig:aug} to enhance the decoder to explicitly harmonize masked regions based on unmasked pixels.
+\paragraph{Mask-unmask color-consistent decoder} To train the decoder to ensure color-consistency between generated latent and unmasked pixels, we re-formulate the decoding as a local harmonization task.
+Our decoder involves additional inputs of masked images in the pixel-wise color space and the 0-1 mask.
+To properly train the decoder, we propose the color and latent augmentation as shown in Fig.~\ref{fig:aug} to estimate and enlarge the color-inconsistency.
+We follow the standard VAE training pipeline, but replacing the inputs with augmented ones.
+Particularly, we use the original image as the reconstruction target and use color and latent augmentation to corrupt input image, simulating the information loss of VAE and domain gap between generated and real latent, respectively.
+This forces the decoder to reconstruct the clean image based on the ground-truth unmasked region.

-\textbf{i) Color augmentation}: all training images would be augmented in brightness, contrast, saturation, and hue.
-This color augmentation is to avoid the decoder simply learns to lighter the image, as most VAE degradation results in a darker hue and oversaturation.
+\paragraph{Color augmentation} We use color augmentation to capture the VAE loss as in Fig.~\ref{fig:decoder_compare} (b).
+Empirically, further conditioned on unmasked image alleviate but not solve the color inconsistency issue, as shown in Fig.~\ref{fig:decoder_compare} (c).
+Hence, we need to explicitly train the decoder to ensure color consistency.
+To this end, we augment all training images in brightness, contrast, saturation, and hue, and requires the decoder to reconstruct original image conditioned on the unaugmented unmasked image.
+This encourages the decoder to faithfully follow the unmasked regions.